 Ideal Jobs for Preschoolers in the Kitchen

-A few tasks in the kitchen are particularly well-suited to kids ages 3 to 5.
+tasks in the kitchen are particularly well-suited to kids ages 3 to 5.

-The key is to give them "jobs" that meet their skill level and are something
+The key is to give them "jobs" that meet their skill level and are something they enjoy.
+So if your child loves to pound, bring out the bread dough and let your preschooler pound away.

-Here are some other ways kids can help:
+are some other ways kids can help:

-* stirring pancake batter
+pancake batter

-* tearing lettuce for salad
+lettuce for salad

-* adding ingredients
+adding

-* assembling a pizza
+a pizza

-* helping you "read" a cookbook by turning the pages
+you "read" a cookbook by turning the pages

 Getting Started

-From riding a tricycle to getting dressed, preschoolers are learning how
+riding a tricycle to getting dressed, preschoolers are learning how

 much they can do all by themselves.

-So look for a few cooking-related activities that your child can successfully
+for a few cooking-related activities that your child can successfully

-tasks like pouring liquid into the bowl, sprinkling cheese on top of the casserole,
+complete independently or with a minimum of involvement from you.
+Simple tasks like pouring liquid into the bowl, sprinkling cheese on top of the casserole, or using cookie cutters are a good fit for most preschoolers.

-Don't plan an elaborate project — 5 to 10 minutes might be all your child
+plan an elaborate project — 5 to 10 minutes might be all your child

 wants to spend on an activity.
 Start small and keep it fun.